 - butter: unsalted melted.
 I have not tried with salted butter.

-- ground spices: a mix of cardamom, ginger and cinnamon.
+- ground spices: a mix of cardamom, ginger powder and cinnamon.
 You can use just one or two of these.

 - rose water: optional but recommended

-- nuts or seeds: optional but recommended
+- nuts or sesame seeds: optional but recommended

 Store-bought date paste portioned and weighed.